w3c/wai-tutorials/source/tables/simple.html.erb.md

 ## Table with header cells in the top row only
 {:.ex}

+### Using only `<th>` elements
+{:.ap}

-This table of concerts only needs the cells in the top row marked up as `<th>` cells.
+This table of concerts has the cells in the top row marked up as `<th>` cells.
 This is partly because it is such a small table and partly because the data itself is distinctly different in each column.

 {::nomarkdown}
 <%= sample_start %>